w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 - Can optimize only a limited set of queries
 - Data denormalization -> possible inconsistencies

-RDBMSs are agnostic from this point of view
+RDBMSs are agnostic from this point of view.

 # Sharding data